ccastromar/todo-app/README.md

 Then the user signs in using email and password making a POST request to /api/auth/login.
 If it’s ok a JWT token is returned.
 This JWT token is needed to make a PUT or DELETE request to /api/todo.
-To get all todos by id or category and all users there is no need to pass a JWT token, you can simply make a GET request to /api/todo/:id or /api/todo/:category or /api/users.
+To get all todos by id or category there is no need to pass a JWT token, you can simply make a GET request to /api/todo/:id or /api/todo/:category.

 ## Testing